EliahKagan/deltall/README.md

 because yanking is sometimes used for versions that pose special risks (e.g., accidentally listing a malicious dependency instead of the intended one).

-`chronicall` then creates a `pypackage.toml` file for a dummy package that lists your package without a version constraint, and a `tox.ini` file to "test" the dummy package with one environment per version of its `<package>` dependency.
+`deltall` then creates a `pypackage.toml` file for a dummy package that lists your package without a version constraint, and a `tox.ini` file to "test" the dummy package with one environment per version of its `<package>` dependency.
 It installs `tox` in the outer virtual environment and uses it to install each version, import `<module>` from it, and save the contents of its `__all__` attribute.
 This is done for each version in a separate `tox`-managed virtual environment (separate from each other and also from the outer virtual environment).

 If any `tox` environment failed, the script stops, though partial results can be examined in the files it produces in the temporary `tox` directories (which are not deleted automatically).
-Otherwise, `chronicall` reports additions and removals in `__all__` for each pair of versions, from oldest to newest.
+Otherwise, `deltall` reports additions and removals in `__all__` for each pair of versions, from oldest to newest.
 This is written to standard output, as well as to a `report.txt` file in the current directory.